ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 #### d.
 Automatic Optimizations

 SQL overhead is minimized by pruning, and by elimination of expensive aggregate queries.
 These can result in orders of magnitude impact.

 &nbsp;

+#### 3. Transparent

+Rules are an executable design.
+Note they map exactly to our natural language design (shown in comments) - readable by business users.
+Optionally, you can use the Behave TDD approach to define tests, including the rules that execute.
+For more information, [click here](https://apilogicserver.github.io/Docs/Behave/).

+&nbsp;